prathamesHpotdaR3K/ddr/README.md

 - **Realistic Simulation**: A fully functional robot model in Gazebo Classic, complete with sensors and URDF descriptions.
 - **AMCL Localization**: Automatically localize your robot in a pre-existing map.
 - **Joystick-Controlled Camera**: Control the camera's yaw motion to observe surroundings while the robot navigates autonomously.
-- **Scripts**: Simple scripts built for navigating to pose and following waypoints
+- **Scripts**: Simple scripts built for navigating to pose ,following waypoints, implementing behavior tree, etc.

 ## 📂 Repository Structure